 The solar segment continues to lead its business with 32% annual growth in the vertical in 2021.
-While growth was noticed across all segments and regions for the solar business, SolarEdge pointed out significant growth in the markets of Italy, Germany, Taiwan, France, Poland and Israel.
+While growth was noticed across all segments and regions for the solar business, SolarEdge pointed out significant growth in the markets of Italy, Germany, France, Poland, Israel and the region of Taiwan.

 Its business in North America grew 29% from previous year and in Europe it went up by 36%.
 The Israeli company is also gaining market share in Southeast Asia and the Middle East where the growth curve was over 43% led mainly by commercial installations.

 GAAP net income of $41 million for Q4/2021 declined 23% sequentially, but increased 132% from $17.7 million in Q4/2020 (see SolarEdge Releases Q3/2021 Financial Results).
 On annual basis however, it grew its net income by 21% to $169.2 million (see SolarEdge 2020 Revenues Up, Net Income Down).

 Despite the overall strong quarter, the management admitted to experiencing ‘temporary pressure’ on the gross margins citing current challenging operational and supply chain environment, expanding infrastructure and ramping production to meet the growing demand for inverters and optimizers.
 GAAP gross margin for Q4/2021 was 29.1% (Q4/2020: 30.8%), and for 2021 it was 32.0% (2020: 31.6%).